-In my spare time, (which I don’t have too much of these days) I make recordings on my computer using REAPER (previously SONAR).
+In my spare time, I make recordings on my computer using REAPER (previously SONAR).
 Don’t get too excited, there’s nothing here that will sell millions (or for that matter has sold any copies at all).

 Worship Piano Instrumentals

 Some simple instrumental covers of worship songs from the 80s.

 Each year for the last few years I’ve created a few instrumental versions of some favourite Christmas songs.

 Here are a few songs written by me, of varying quality.
 Some serious, some less so.

 A song based on Ps 119:25-32.
 Lyrics here.